SubsonicPepe/Pepix/How-To-Verify.md

 You will then receive a specific dust amount as your nonce (Nintondo wallet does not currently support memos/ signing messages on pepecoin network)

-Once confirmed, you’ll receive the Pepix Holder role and access to Lilypad + exclusive channels.
 ---

 ## Step 2: Send NONCE DUST AMT PEPE from the wallet holding your Pepix → Creator Wallet: